postandcourier/infant-mortality/one-main-text.md

 “The state has struggled to attract and retain physicians to serve in these areas,” the committee’s report stated.

-The committee recommended last year that South Carolina set aside 15 percent of the state and federal money used each year for graduate medical education, mainly hospital residencies, to, in part, train doctors to work in rural communities.
+The committee recommended last year that South Carolina set aside 15 percent of the state and federal money used each year for graduate medical education, mainly hospital residencies, to train doctors to work in rural communities.
 That’s about $28 million.

 So far, that has not happened.